 UFO Sightings The Stuff Of Legends

 You are now better acquainted with such seemingly supernatural or alien phenomena.
 Therefore, next time the conditions are right take time to look closely for such extraordinary mirages.
-And perhaps you will get a better appreciation for the stuff that legends are made of.
+And perhaps you will gain a better appreciation of the stuff that legends are made of.